artorias-developer/cobalt/README.md

 - A convenient file manager and editor for managing files and editing configuration files.

 > [!NOTE]
-> Cobalt will become even more feature-rich and even easier to use in the future.
+> It will become even more feature-rich and even easier to use in the future.

 ## Getting started